ElliottCepin/Mobile-TCP-Proxy/plan.md

 # Telnet sends raw TCP to cproxy
 This is only different from the previous section, because the data needs to be "protocolless" as seen by cproxy.
 For now, we'll just have cproxy print out the amount of bytes it recieved from telnet.
 In the future, it will just be packaged up and sent across to sproxy.
+With a few adjustments, I was able to get cproxy to output the cumulative bytes recieved.

+# cproxy sends data to sproxy
+This is going to be comparatively difficult, because I haven't had to do any real networking yet.
+For now, I will use server.c's code for sproxy, and I will pull sections from client.c to send data over.
+Before beginning, there are again some questions I'll need to answer:
+- What arguements should the final version of cproxy take
+- Does each connection (when parralellized) need to happen on a different port? - no
+- Will I need a README for the TA's?
+- And more to come!